srs81/CakePHP-CustomFields/README.md

 Let's say you had a "blogs" table with a "id" primary key.

-Add this to your View/Blogs/view.ctp:
+Add this to your View/Blogs/view.ctp, in the dl:

 ```php
 echo $this->Field->view('Blog', $blog['Blog']['id']);
 ```

-and this to your View/Blogs/edit.ctp:
+and this to your View/Blogs/edit.ctp, within the fieldset tag:

 ```php
 echo $this->Field->edit('Blog', $this->Form->fields['Blog.id']);